 #3 Review Previous Successes or Scenarios

-This one is very helpful for broadening your mental perspective, and backing out of the tunnel of disaster you have fallen into.
+This one is very helpful for broadening your mental perspective, and backing out of the tunnel of disaster you’ve fallen into.

-When the thoughts arise, ask yourself how you have handled similar situations in the past, or how things have worked out given the same circumstances.
+When the thoughts arise, ask yourself how you’ve handled similar situations in the past, or how things have worked out given the same circumstances.

 - Did a disaster occur, or did things resolve themselves?

 - Did you handle things with good, or at least reasonable results?

 - What are your successes?

 I’ve seen a lot of college students in therapy, mostly for anxiety.
 They fret over passing courses, finishing their degrees, and getting jobs.